cbmira01/Ollama-for-SQL-Server/Docs/USAGE.md

 ## CompleteMultiplePrompts

-Send a prompt to a model and return multiple completions in a table.
+Send a prompt to a model and obtain multiple completions in a table.

 ```sql
 SELECT * FROM dbo.CompleteMultiplePrompts(@modelName, @ask, @morePrompt, @numCompletions);